About

 Institutional Governance and Patronage

 Institutional governance and patronage is an important part of Joseph's activities, ensuring the strength and vitality of publicly funded visual culture across the UK.
 She served as Vice-Chair of Mimosa House in London from 2021-2026 and as a trustee of Matt's Gallery in London from 2018-2022.
 Joseph also served on the jury of the 2017-2019 Max Mara Art Prize for Women, in collaboration with the Whitechapel Gallery.
 Joseph has been a long-standing patron and ambassador of the Royal Academy Schools since the early 2010’s and is a current patron of Camden Art Centre, Hepworth Wakefield, Lightbox, Mimosa House, Modern Art Oxford, South London Gallery and the UK Friends of the National Museum of Women in the Arts.
-Joseph is chairing or has chaired the following Exhibition Circles: Turner Prize nominee Kira Freije's Modern Art Oxford solo exhibition in Summer 2026; feminist icon Mira Schor's first institutional solo show in the UK at Mimosa House in London in Autumn 2026; and performance artist extraordinaire Rosie Gibbens' first institutional solo show at Matt's Gallery in early 2027.
+Joseph is chairing or has chaired the following Exhibition Circles: Turner Prize nominee Kira Freije's Modern Art Oxford solo exhibition (2026); feminist icon Mira Schor's first UK institutional solo show at Mimosa House, London (2026); and performance artist extraordinaire Rosie Gibbens' first institutional solo show at Matt's Gallery, London (2027).

 Residency founder